Rucilos/wpde/readme.txt

 1. **Visit** Themes > Add new
 2. **Search** for "WPDE"
 3. **Install and Activate**
-4. **Click** on the new menu item "Theme Settings" for better control of theme
+4. **Click** on the new menu item "Theme Settings" for better control over the theme

 ** Manual install **